911 calls reveal terror at Nashville school during attack

-(NewsNation) — Recordings of 911 calls released Thursday capture the terror inside a Nashville elementary school during a shooting this week, as callers pleaded for help in hushed voices while sirens, crying and gunfire could be heard in the background.
+NASHVILLE, Tenn.
+(AP) — Authorities released 911 recordings on Thursday that capture the terror inside a Nashville elementary school during a mass shooting this week, as callers pleaded for help in hushed voices while sirens, crying and gunfire could be heard in the background.

 Police released recordings of about two-dozen emergency calls made during Monday’s attack at The Covenant School, in which three children and three adults were killed.
 They include the voices of teachers and school officials, some whispering while hiding in classrooms, closets, bathrooms and offices, as alarms rang loudly.
 One teacher tells an operator she is with 17 children in a classroom and hearing “so many shots.”